 Out of the 63 colleges in Massachusetts, MIT is ranked at #1.

-Massachusetts Institute of Technology has a very low acceptance rate of 7%, making it one of the most selective out of all the colleges and universities in the nation.
+Massachusetts Institute of Technology has a very low acceptance rate of 4%, making it one of the most selective out of all the colleges and universities in the nation.
 It's probably a good idea to apply to other schools in addition to MIT just in case you don't make the cut.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Massachusetts Institute of Technology is 99%.
 This is higher than the national average of 47%.

-During the 2017-2018 academic year, there were 4,547 undergraduates at MIT with 4,510 being full-time and 37 being part-time.
+During the 2017-2018 academic year, there were 4,361 undergraduates at MIT with 4,234 being full-time and 127 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of MIT, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At MIT, approximately 16% of students took out student loans averaging $7,530 a year.
-That adds up to $30,120 over four years for those students.
+At MIT, approximately 6% of students took out student loans averaging $7,235 a year.
+That adds up to $28,940 over four years for those students.

-The student loan default rate at MIT is 0.6%.
+The student loan default rate at MIT is 0.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.